CalebFunderburk/Hydrangea/README.md

 ### About

 In this project I decided to create a website that will house all of my work and act as a point of contact for future employers.
+I started this project by creating a mockup in my notebook to get some ideas flowing.
+Next I took my ideas to VS Code and started typing out the basic HTML.
+Once the body of the page was coded, I started applying very basic positioning to my elements using CSS.

 ### Placeholder Content